aviharos/oee/README.md

 - For each Job, only one Operation can be processed at any given time.
 - Each Operation can be processed only at a specific Workstation.

 Currently, the ROSE-AP is not intended to be fully automatic.
 Whenever a new operation is started, human intervention is needed.
-A human must update the Workstation's RefJob attribute the CurrentOperationNumber and CurrentOperationType attributes.
+A human must update the Workstation's following attributes: RefJob, CurrentOperationNumber and CurrentOperationType.

 ## Usage
 The component is designed to run inside a docker-compose project defined in the Robo4Toys ROSE-AP's [docker-compose.yml](https://github.com/aviharos/Manufacturing_OEE_alert_management_system/blob/main/docker-compose.yml) file.
 Whenever the docker-compose project is started, the OEE microservice also starts.
+However, the Component does not depend on any microservice besides the Orion Context Broker, Cygnus, MongoDB and PostgreSQL; so it can be used without many of the Robo4Toys TTE's microservices.

 ### Notifying Cygnus of all context changes
 After running the docker-compose project, you need to set Orion to notify Cygnus of all context changes using the script: